Skip to content

 Disabling Automatic Behavior

-By default, retrieval and ingestion run automatically (before and after LLM calls, respectively).
+By default, retrieval and ingestion run automatically (retrieval runs before each LLM call; ingestion runs once when the agent completes).
 You can disable automatic behavior while still having access to the configured storage and strategies from within strategy nodes:

 install(LongTermMemory) {